bespinian/k8s-application-best-practices/Metrics/README.md

-# Expose your metrics on an endpoint
+# Expose your component's metrics on an endpoint

 ![Overview of Prometheus application scraping in Kubernetes](img/scraping.png)